 Here are the key points to remember:

-- Gaining clarity will give you a strong, clear focus
+- Gaining clarity will give both you and the designer a strong, clear focus

 - If you don’t trust them – don’t work with them

 - Communication works both ways, talking and listening

 - Allow flexibility within the project to get on the same page and gain a mutual understanding